IliaGamov/FaceFinder/README.md

-# FaceDetectionModel
+# FaceFinderDL
-This repository represents a facedetection deeplearning model.
+This repository represents a facefinder deeplearning model.
 This model uses VGG 16 convolutional neural network to extract features.
 Extracted features were used for two problems:

   1) Classification problem: we have to recognize that there is a face on a small area of the screen.